RANDCorporation/value-of-env-surveillance/README.md

 [R6Sim](https://github.com/randcorporation/R6Sim/) is an R6-based R package that contains base classes and infrastructure for developing and running simulation models using the encaspsulated object-oriented approach offered by `R6`.

-**Interim instructions while R6SIm is not open source* *
+**Interim instructions while R6Sim is not open source:**

 First, make sure you have access to the [R6Sim](https://github.com/randcorporation/R6Sim/) code repository.
 If not, ask Pedro Nascimento de Lima to give access to your github account.
 Then, generate a [github personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with access to your account.
 Once you do those steps, you can run on the R console:

 ```r
 Sys.setenv(GITHUB_PAT = "your_pat")